 Every once in a while, someone may feel compelled by the Spirit to speak and the silence will be broken.
 Such ministry, which has not been planned before worship begins, seeks to enrich the gathered worship.
 If something is said that does not seem to make sense, try to reach behind the words to the Spirit which inspired them or allow them to be absorbed into the silence.
 Meeting for Worship is not a debate so it is inappropriate to respond directly to spoken ministry although it is not unusual for other ministry to build on what has been said before.

 After Meeting ends, a member of the Worship and Ministry Committee welcomes everyone, and various announcements are shared.
 To encourage fellowship, a social time follows meeting for worship, usually with some snacks and juice.
-On the second Sunday of the month, all are invited to share a potluck lunch.
-On the third Sunday of the month, we usually share a potluck meal following worship.
-On other Sundays, snacks and juice are usually served following rise of meeting.
+Following worship, on the second Sunday of the month, all are invited to share a potluck lunch and on the third Sunday of the month, we hold our Meeting for Worship for Business.
+On other Sundays, snacks and juice are usually served following the rise of meeting.